-Organic growth will be spurred on by (i) the natural growth of our existing offerings which can now be accelerated given our strong balance sheet and (ii) leveraging off our "Golden Ticket" advantage.
+Organic growth will be stimulated by (i) the natural growth of our existing offerings which can now be accelerated given our strong balance sheet and (ii) leveraging off our "Golden Ticket" advantage.

 We have described in the past our Golden Ticket advantage as one which occurs when one sells directly, or is engaged directly, with the end user and, as a result, is "inside the fence".
-A Golden Ticket affords the opportunity to either, (i) cross sell other products or (ii) identify new areas of concern that can be addressed uniquely by PyroGenesis.
-We call the latter our Coffee and Donuts strategy (if you are selling coffee you could generate additional revenues, with little additional effort, by adding on donuts).
+A Golden Ticket presents the opportunity to either, (i) cross sell other products or (ii) identify new areas of concern that can be addressed uniquely by PyroGenesis.
+We call the latter our Coffee and Donuts strategy (if you are selling coffee, you could generate additional revenues with little additional effort, by adding on donuts).

 Over the past several years, PyroGenesis has successfully positioned each of its business lines for rapid growth by strategically partnering with multi-billion-dollar entities.
 These entities have identified PyroGenesis' offerings to be unique, in demand, and of such a commercial nature as to warrant such unique relationships.
-We expect that these relationships are now positioned to transition into significant revenue streams particularly in iron ore pelletization & DROSRITETM (short term) and 3D printing (mid to long term).
+We expect that these relationships are now positioned to transition into significant revenue streams particularly in iron ore pelletization & DROSRITETM (short term), 3D printing (mid to long term) and biogas upgrading (mid to long term).